kumahq/kuma-website/app/_src/production/cp-deployment/zone-ingress.md

 {% tabs usage useUrlFragment=false %}
 {% tab usage Kubernetes %}
-To install zone-ingress in Kubernetes when doing `kumactl install control-plane` use the `--ingress-enabled`.
+To install `ZoneIngress` in Kubernetes when doing `kumactl install control-plane` use the `--ingress-enabled`.
 If using helm add `ingress.enabled: true` to your `values.yaml`.

 {{site.mesh_product_name}} will set `advertisedAddress` and `advertisedPort` automatically by checking the Service associated with this Zone Ingress.